 Whole Food & Nutrient Dense: Date Sugar

 Another drawback is that, like many alternative sweeteners, date sugar tends to run on the pricey side.
-Online, a pound of Bob’s Red Mill non-organic date sugar retails for $7.59 and a pound of NOW Foods date sugar sells for $12.90, much more than traditional and oh-so-unhealthy white sugar.
+Online, Anthony’s date sugar sells for $10.
+98 and Date Lady sells for $11.99, much more than traditional and oh-so-unhealthy white sugar.
 (But sometimes you really do get what you pay for!)

 Since date sugar is not commercially refined, you can, with some practice, learn to make it at home as well.
 Basically, you dehydrate, bake or allow raw dates to dry out, and then grind them in a food processor or blender until they’re their powdered to the consistency of sugar.
 There are lots of recipes for homemade date sugar available online as well.

 (Please note: Not to be confused with date sugar is date palm sugar, or palm sugar, made from the sugar palm tree.
 Date palm sugar is not a whole food.
 It’s made by boiling down the sugar palm tree sap until it’s dry and crystallized, similar to the process of making granulated sugar from the sugar cane plant.)

 Mineral-Rich: Blackstrap Molasses

 Blackstrap molasses, on the other hand, is not a whole food, but a mineral-rich thick, syrupy by-product of the cane sugar milling process.
 First, the sugar cane juice is separated from the pulp, and then the sugar (mostly sucrose) is extracted from the juice.
 Molasses is what’s left over after the sugar is extracted from the juice.